sswam/allemande/doc/guide.md

 #### Censorship

-Ally Chat is more or less uncensored, but some models are censored by their creators to different degrees.
+Ally Chat is against censorship, but some models are censored by their creators to different degrees.

 Claude: Can talk about adult concerns including sexuality, but will not engage with NSFW topics.
 OpenAI and xAI Models: Limited engagement with NSFW topics.
-Gemini, DeepSeek, Mistral: Can engage with any NSFW topic.
+Gemini, DeepSeek, Mistral: Can engage with most NSFW topics.
-Llama 3: Can engage with any NSFW topic, practically uncensored but may be reluctant by default.
+Llama 3: Can engage with any NSFW topic, practically uncensored, but may be reluctant by default.
 Venice Uncensored: Fully uncensored, or as close as it gets.

 If you notice any unexpected censorship, please report it to us.
 Many issues can be fixed by adjusting character prompts.

 We have a wide range of models to choose from, so if one model is too censored for your needs, try another.

-Please do not attempt to jailbreak the more censored models, as this may be against their terms of service, and might impact our access to those services.
-If you want to experiment with this, please ask permission.

 # Ally Chat User Interface Guide